fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/groupby.md

 GroupBy method takes two arguments which are:

-* An array of the group by configurations
+* An array of the group by configurations.

-* An array of the aggregation configurations
+* An array of the aggregation configurations.

 ### Groupby Configuration

-In the first argument of the groupBy method, each group of configuration object can have the following attributes:
+In the first argument of the `groupBy` method, each group of configuration object can have the following attributes:

 #### Column